Magnus the Good: Death

 Sweyn increased the pressure on Magnus from his base in Scania, but by late 1046, Magnus had driven Sweyn out of Denmark.
 However, on 25 October 1047, Magnus suddenly died while in Denmark, either in Zealand or in Jutland, either in an accident or of a disease; accounts vary.
 Reports include falling overboard from one of the ships he was mustering to invade England and drowning, falling off a horse, and falling ill while on board a ship.
 He is said to have made Sweyn his heir in Denmark, and Harald in Norway; some say in a deathbed statement.
 Magnus was buried with his father in the cathedral at Nidaros, modern Trondheim.

 Physical appearance

-Snorri describes Magnus as "of middle height, with regular features and light complexion.
+Heimskringla describes Magnus as "of middle height, with regular features and light complexion.
 He had light blond hair, was well spoken and quick to make up his mind, was of noble character, most generous, a great warrior, and most valorous."